CHNZYX/Auto_Simulated_Universe/README_ENG.md

 ### Notification Plugin Usage (notif.exe)

-If you are not using local multiple users, simply double-click on `notif.exe` to enable Windows notifications.
+If you are not using local multiple users, simply right-click on `notif.exe`, click `Run with PowerShell` to enable Windows notifications.
 You will receive notifications after each completion.

 If you are using local multiple users, run the GUI in